 When it comes to computing, different students have different needs.
 Depending on the degree program, you might be able to get by fine with an inexpensive system -- something that's proficient at basics like word processing, web browsing and email.

 Indeed, if that's all you need, and your college doesn't specifically require you to have a Mac- or Windows-based system, consider a Chromebook.
-For as little as $200, you can get one that boots quickly, runs quickly and avoids a lot of Windows-specific hassles (like performance degradation over time, Blue Screens of Death and viruses).
+For as little as $200, you can get one that boots and runs quickly and avoids a lot of Windows-specific hassles (like viruses and Blue Screens of Death).

-On the other hand, if your course-load includes graphics-intensive stuff -- 3D modeling, CAD drawings, video editing -- you'll want to make sure the laptop has a higher-end processor (like an Intel Core i5 or i7), a speedy solid-state drive and a discrete graphics card.
+On the other hand, if your course-load includes graphics-intensive stuff -- 3D modeling, CAD drawings, video editing -- you'll want to make sure the laptop has a higher-end processor (like an Intel Core i7), plenty of RAM (shoot for 16GB), a speedy solid-state drive and a discrete graphics card.
 Expect a price tag of at least $700.

-Screen size is also an important consideration, as it dictates the overall size (and often weight) of the laptop.
+Screen size is also an important consideration, not just for obvious reasons, but also because it dictates the overall size and weight of the laptop.

 Anything larger than 15.6 inches won't fit easily (or at all) into a backpack.
 But if it's smaller than, say, 13.3 inches, it might prove too cramped for comfort.
 Whatever size you land on, be sure to note the weight of the machine.
 Anything over 4-5 pounds might prove uncomfortable to schlep around campus all day.

 I consider a 13.3-inch screen to be the sweet spot in terms of comfort and portability.
-That's what you get in models like the Asus ZenBook UX303UA, for example, weighs just over 3 pounds and measures around 0.7 inch thick., which weighs just 2.4 pounds and measures less than half an inch thick; and , 3 pounds, 0.6 inch.
-Thankfully, you don't have to spend a small fortune to get those kinds of specs; the $829
+That's what you get in models like the HP Spectre x360, which weighs just 2.9 pounds and measures roughly half an inch thick.

 4. Don't sweat the storage

 Once upon a time, the rule for buying a computer -- any computer -- was "buy the largest hard drive you can afford."
 These days, it's usually preferable to choose speed over size.
-That means opting for a solid-state drive (SSD), which will make even a lower-end laptop run at a faster clip while at the same time helping extend battery life.
+That means forgoing the 1TB traditional hard drive in favor of a smaller-capacity solid-state drive (SSD), which will make even a lower-end laptop run at a faster clip while at the same time helping extend battery life.
 (SSDs have no moving parts and therefore consume less power.)

 OK, but can you really get by on, say, 256GB of storage, or even 128GB?
 That's what you're likely to find in a lot of the more affordable laptop models.
+(A Chromebook might have even less.)
 But remember, we're living in a cloud-powered world: Most students stream their music and movies from services like Spotify and Netflix, and therefore don't need a ton of local storage for media.
-Documents (such as school papers) consume very little space, and might be housed on Google Drive or Office Online anyway.
+Documents (such as school papers) consume very little space, and will likely be housed on Google Drive or Office Online anyway.

 5. Forget Microsoft Office -- unless it's free